Common Reasons People Seek Therapy

 Anxiety & Chronic Worry

+Anxiety can show up as persistent worry, overthinking, or feeling on edge even when life “looks fine.”
+Many people with anxiety are highly capable and responsible, but feel exhausted by their own minds.
 I regularly work with people experiencing panic attacks, chronic worry, obsessive or intrusive thoughts, compulsive behaviors, and specific fears or phobias.
-Using evidence-based approaches like Cognitive Behavioral Therapy, we focus on understanding the patterns that keep anxiety going and developing ways to respond with more flexibility and confidence.
+Using evidence-based approaches like Cognitive Behavioral Therapy, we help you notice patterns that fuel anxiety, build tools for calm and clarity, and develop ways to respond with more flexibility and confidence.
 Over time, this work can help anxiety take up less space in your life.

 Depression & Low Mood